HarryZ10/api.resumes.guide/README.md

 # Resume Bullet Syntax Generator

-## Inspired by the [original implementation](https://github.com/HarryZ10/generative-grammar.git) of mines in Python

 This public web service is bundled into `https://api.resumes.guide/generate` and publicly accessible made possible by [Gigalixir](https://www.gigalixir.com/) for the cost of none, and of course, Elixir.

 So, have you ever wonder what a resume bullet point should look like?
 This service generates resume bullet points using pure syntax and grammar determinations.